lulav-citros/citros/docusaurus/docs_tutorials/aerosandbox/aerosandbox.md

 All the results will be saved under `.citros/data/simulation_aerosandbox_cessna` folder.

-To plot the local run results you can use [Foxglove](https://citros.io/doc/docs_tutorials/#visualization-with-Foxglove).
+To plot the local run results you can use [Foxglove](../../docs/guides/foxglove_visual) with the layout file existing in `foxglove_layout` folder.

 ![gif](img/gif0.gif "Foxglove example")